-The Robert W. Goldsworthy Desalter (Goldsworthy Desalter) was commissioned in 2002.
-Located within the City of Torrance, the facility utilizes reverse osmosis (RO) membrane technology to desalt brackish groundwater in the Torrance area that was stranded inland of the West Coast Basin Barrier after the barrier was put into operation in the 1950s and 1960s.
-The Goldsworthy Desalter had an original production capacity of 2,200 AFY of potable quality water for delivery to the City's distribution system.
-The City is responsible for operations and maintenance of the treatment plant under contract with WRD.
+The Robert W. Goldsworthy Desalter (also known as the Torrance Desalter) was commissioned in 2002.
+Located within the City of Torrance, the facility utilizes reverse osmosis (RO) membrane technology to desalt brackish groundwater in the Torrance area that was stranded inland of the West Coast Basin Barrier after it was placed into operation in the 1950s.
+The Torrance Desalter was originally designed with a production capacity of 2,200 AFY of potable quality water for delivery to the City's distribution system.
+The City of Torrance is responsible for operations and maintenance of the treatment plant under contract with WRD.

-The facility underwent a significant expansion which increased production capacity to a total of 4,800 AFY.
+The facility underwent a significant expansion to increase production to a total capacity of 4,800 AFY.
 Completed in December 2017, this included the addition of one RO system, two new source water wells, and associated conveyance pipelines and pump stations.
-The purpose of the desalter expansion is to further remediate degraded groundwater quality within the basin.
+The overlying purpose of this expansion project is to provide additional remediation of the groundwater quality within the basin for beneficial use.
 Project costs were funded through WRD's Capital Improvement Program and grants.
-Expected costs for the coming year will involve continued capital improvements as well as increased operation and maintenance costs associated with operations of the expanded facility.
-Significant and near-term activities involve completion of startup testing and optimization of first year operations.
+Expected costs for the coming fiscal year will include continued capital improvements as well as increased operation and maintenance costs associated with operations of the expanded facility.

-Additional measures may be necessary in the future to fully contain and remediate the saline plume, which extends outside of the Torrance area.
-WRD is conducting a water master plan on the West Coast Basin for long-term solutions to this problem.
-The District continues to work with the City of Torrance Municipal Water Department, the pumpers' Technical Advisory Committee, and other stakeholders on the future of the saline plume removal in the West Coast Basin.
+During this next fiscal year, WRD will continue to exploring additional efforts toward groundwater remediation, which extends beyond the City of Torrance boundaries, through the utilization of its Regional Brackish Water Program.
+This program assembles the City of Torrance, the Technical Advisory Committee and stakeholders to assess the future of the saline plume removal in the West Coast Basin.
 This project is funded 100% from the Clean Water Fund.